INSIDE: Roam the Gnome’s Epic & Helpful Guide on How to Save Money for Travel!

 Cut out any words or pictures that catch your eye, or make sense for the goal of this trip.

-- Every single time you stare at this poster, and focus your mind’s eye on it, you are sowing a seed to bring this dream into reality.
+- Every single time you stare at this poster, and focus your mind’s eye AND energy on it, you are sowing a seed to bring this dream into reality.

-I do believe intention and manifestation works better combined with “energy”.
+I do believe intention and manifestation works properly only when combined with “energy”.

 I’m convinced that doing this adds a supercharge to my manifesting powers in making my dreams come true!

-Or, collect every $5 note you receive and put them in an envelope in your top drawer.
+Or, collect every $5 note you receive, and put all these $5 notes in an envelope in your top drawer.

 Set up your bank accounts properly